The Beauty of a Jambalaya

 1 teaspoon Slap Ya Mama (or salt and pepper to taste)

-Brown sausage in large dutch oven.
+Brown sausage in a large dutch oven.
 Remove from pot and set aside.

 Add vegetables to Dutch oven and cook for about 5 minutes.
 Add ground meat and brown with the vegetables continually stirring.